OrchardSkills/OrchardSkills.OrchardCore.Disqus/README.md

 * Add a Disqus Part in the Definition of the Content Type on which you want to add Disqus comments.
 * Edit the settings of the Disqus Part and enter the name of the site that you created at https://disqus.com/.
 * When you create a content, the Disqus comment section will only appear if the 'Show comments' checkbox is checked.
+* Add {{ Model.Content.DisqusPart | shape_render }} to the Content-BlogPost.liquid
+* Set the Base Url (ex: https://localhost:5001 ) in /Admin/Settings/general so that the urls will be absolute.